sirkris/Reddit.NET/docs/examples/cs/Crosspost.md

 ...

-var reddit = new RedditAPI("YourRedditAppID", "YourBotUserRefreshToken");
+var reddit = new RedditClient("YourRedditAppID", "YourBotUserRefreshToken");

 // Since we only need the posts, there's no need to call .About() on this one.  --Kris var news = reddit.Subreddit("news");